aashot/mern-mini-chat/README.md

 - [ ] User profile image upload sometimes throws a server error:
 - [ ] Small UI and UX issues
 - [ ] Auto scroll to the bottom of the chat when opening the chat
-- [ ] User searing can be improved with throttling or debouncing functions
+- [ ] User searching can be improved with throttling or debouncing functions

 ### Frontend stack: